 - Read carefully which of the three cards is right for you.
 If you are going to pay your balance every month and avoid interest charges the Elite is a good choice.
 The annual fee is the lowest, the APR is higher but as long as you pay the balance every month this could save you money.
 The Select and Prestige cards also have low, reasonable annual fees but the APR for the Select is more than the Prestige.

 - If you think you’ll need to carry a balance sometimes it’s better to go for the low interest rate card.

 - They are based on your security deposit, not your credit score once you are accepted.
 Therefore it is very important to keep up with your payments because you will be held accountable and then you may not have any available funds.

 - Cash advances should only be used in emergencies or not at all since there is a transaction fee of 3% of the advance or ten dollars whichever is more.

 - These are not debit cards or prepaid cards.
 They function just like real credit cards and these three cards are a great way to open the door to establishing better credit.
 They are especially for those trying to improve their credit moving forward.

 Final Thoughts on the Cards

 The Platinum MasterCard available through First Progress are solid choices when you need to boost your credit.
-Being able to avoid credit check during the application process is great as it gives you a high chance of approval.
+Being able to avoid a credit check during the application process is great as it gives you a high chance of approval.
 Although these cards don’t earn rewards and require security deposits, the terms and card benefits are very good for secured credit cards.
 The APRs are lower than you’d get with similar types of cards, and the annual fees are also competitive.
-9.99-percent APR is particularly low and only requires you to pay that $49 annual fee.
+9.99% APR is particularly low and only requires you to pay that $49 annual fee.
 Overall, these cards are all excellent choices for building or repairing credit.